Maureen O'Hara: 1959–1991: Later career

 The following year, O'Hara appeared opposite James Stewart in Mr. Hobbs Takes a Vacation, about a family vacation in a dilapidated house on the beach.
-She played Peggy, the token wife of Hobbs (Stewart), a character who is very family-oriented and talkative.
+She played Peggy, the wife of Hobbs (Stewart), a character who is very family-oriented and talkative.
 Though the two became friends, O'Hara confessed that she was not happy with the dynamic between her and Stewart onscreen, commenting that "every scene revolves around Jimmy Stewart.
 I was never allowed to really play out a single scene in the picture.
 He was a remarkable actor, but not a generous one".
 With the success of The Parent Trap and Mr. Hobbs Takes a Vacation, O'Hara felt that her career had been given a new lease of life.
 She united with Henry Fonda after 20 years to appear in Spencer's Mountain (1963), roughly based on the novel by Earl Hamner Jr. The film was shot on location in Jackson Hole, Wyoming, the same place that the classic 1953 western Shane was shot.
 O'Hara played Olivia Spencer, the devout Christian wife of Fonda's atheist character, who during the course of the film sings a hymn at an outdoor funeral.
 Though Malone considers her to have given a "commendable performance", he thought she lacked chemistry with Fonda and notes that the film came at a difficult period in his life, with the breakdown of his third marriage.
 It was poorly received by the critics at the time, but fared well at the box office.
 Later in 1963 she starred with John Wayne in Andrew V. McLaglen's Technicolor comedic western, McLintock!.
 O'Hara performed many of her own stunts in the film, including one scene where she falls backwards off a ladder into a trough.

 In late 1964, O'Hara went to Italy to shoot The Battle of the Villa Fiorita (1965) with Rossano Brazzi.
 O'Hara played a British woman who leaves her diplomat husband in England for an Italian pianist (Brazzi).
 She had high expectations for the film but soon realized that Brazzi was miscast.
 She was so frustrated with the finished film, which was a box office flop, that she cried.
 O'Hara made her last picture with James Stewart the following year in the comedic western, The Rare Breed.
 Malone thought that she modeled her performance on Julie Andrews, "adopting a schoolmarmish voice and demeanor that ill befit her", and coming out with pious statements like "cleanliness is next to godliness".